-Fig. 3.3.3.2c - Conceptual plan option illustrating the potential integration of gateway elements, landscape features and built form combined to establish major gateway.
+Fig. 3.3.2.2a - Conceptual plan option illustrating a potential gateway design at the Neighbourhood Commercial block located at the south-east corner of Creditview Rd. and Mayfield Rd.
+Gateway elements, landscape features and built form shall be combined to establish the community gateway.